rgj40q/wild-raisin/README.md

 Requires python v3, and packages 'pypeg2' and 'lxml' to run.
-To install the packages, run in the terminal (e.g. cmd.exe):
+To install the packages, run in the terminal (e.g. Cygwin):

     python -m pip install --upgrade pip
     pip install --upgrade pypeg2